Q: “Do you do small jobs?”

 Q: “How do I pay?”

-A: We accept direct debits, and always ask new clients to fill in and send back the direct debit mandate form before work progresses – you can download a copy of the form here.
+We accept direct debits, and usually ask new clients to fill in and send back the direct debit mandate form before work progresses – you can download a copy of the form here.
 We can either set up staged payments for you, or invoice you on an ad-hoc basis.
 VAT invoices, which show a full breakdown of all the visit dates and so forth, are sent either through the post, or via email.